 The Australia craft beer market size reached USD 2.9 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 6.1 Billion by 2033, exhibiting a growth rate (CAGR) of 8.80% during 2025-2033.
+Looking forward, the market is projected to reach USD 6.1 Billion by 2033, exhibiting a growth rate (CAGR) of 8.80% during 2025-2033.
 The rising consumer demand for premium, locally brewed products, growing interest in innovative flavors, expanding microbreweries, changing lifestyle preferences, and increasing support for independent breweries are some of the factors propelling the growth of the market.

 Report Attribute